Catherine Faulk

 What do you attribute your success to?

 I would attribute my success to hardwork, focus, and incredible mentorship.
-Like everyone who has gone on their own professional journey, there are lots of twists and turns that can happen.
-I was someone who chose to pursue a non-traditional path when it came to law school so I could support myself through school while also gaining practical experience within the legal field.
-This led to some really long days and some very frustrating times trying to find balance within my life.
-However, pushing through those moments and reminding myself of my bigger “why”, allowed me to gain so much knowledge and make connections I wouldn’t have been able to otherwise.
-When thinking back on my professional journey so far, I believe it’s important to acknowledge all of the incredible individuals who chose to mentor me, support me, and continued to help me throughout my career.
+Like everyone who has embarked on their own professional journey, there are lots of twists and turns that can happen along the way.
+I was someone who chose to pursue a non-traditional path when obtaining my law degree because I wanted to support myself through school while also gaining practical experience within the legal field.
+This led to some really long days and some very frustrating times trying to balance everything in my life.
+However, pushing through those challenging moments and reminding myself of my bigger “why” allowed me to gain so much knowledge and make connections I would not have made otherwise.
+When thinking back on my professional journey so far, I believe it’s important to acknowledge all of the incredible individuals who chose to mentor me, support me, and continue to help me throughout my career.
 I wouldn't be where I am today without the guidance of those who went before me.

 Q